 What decisions are made with data at LendStreet?

 Taj explained that LendStreet’s entire business is informed with data from top to bottom - they use data in marketing to understand campaigns better, for example, using Google Analytics or Wordpress Analytics to better understand how visitors are interacting with their site and content.
 They also have product analytics tools to see how borrowers are interacting with specific pages or resources, and they track the entire marketing conversion funnel of customers from submitting loan applications to signing documents to actually getting funded.
 LendStreet has a need to see how all that activity is progressing to maximize profitability.
 Taj explains that they constantly track levels of engagement at each stage of the funnel and look for where any fall-off occurs.
 In addition, they use data about product performance to inform their product decisions.

 Lately, LendStreet has been going through a massive project that changes the way they underwrite loans and are looking into creating views against data, which is not housed in their production database.
 In addition, they’ve also loaded massive amounts of historic data - this has been very helpful to better build their new underwriting model.

 One thing LendStreet is always trying to track and predict is a specific loan’s likelihood of default compared to other loans of this type.
 To this point, they built custom attributes that they never were able to before.
 In using various types of banking data, they obtained access to a treasure trove of data on which to build an underwriting model.

-“I can’t think of a place in our business that we’re not making data-driven decisions - based on data collected and optimized in Panoply,” Taj explained.
+“I can’t think of a place in our business that we’re not making data-driven decisions - based on data collected in Panoply,” Taj explained.

 Excerpts from our interview with Taj

 Describe your experience before and after having your data stack in place?